enricodeleo/wpacked/README.md

 composer update
 ```

-The whole plugins directory is under `.gitignore`, so if you add custom plugins you need to exclude them (you'll find an example within the .gitignore file) and add them to git.
+The whole plugins directory is under `.gitignore`, so if you add custom plugins you need to exclude them (you'll find an example within the .gitignore file) and add them to Git.

 _________________________________________